 Consumer behavior goes through natural shifts with the changing seasons.
 These shifts impact search queries and ad performance.

-For example, the National Retail Foundation reported that U.S. retail sales hit a record $936.3 billion during the 2022 holiday season (November to December).
+For example, the National Retail Federation reported that U.S. retail sales hit a record $994 billion during the 2024 holiday season.
 So, if you have a retail store, you probably saw a big jump in clicks and conversion rates during that period.

-But, if you’re still running your Christmas ads in January, you will see a drop in performance because the Christmas season has ended.
+But if you’re still running your Christmas ads in January, you’ll see a drop in performance because the Christmas season ended.

-Or if you are advertising your ski pants all year, instead of only during the build-up to and during the ski season, you will naturally see drops in performance outside of those times.
+Or if you advertise ski pants all year, instead of only during the build-up to and during the ski season, you’ll naturally see drops in performance outside of those times.

 5. Keyword optimization

-But next week, a bunch of negative TikTok reviews of the product might go viral.
-In this case, during the second week, ad performance for keywords with that brand or product name will probably drop.
+But the next week, negative TikTok reviews of the product might go viral.
+In this case, ad performance for keywords with that brand or product name will probably drop.

 6. Changes to your landing page